MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-center-of-excellence.md

 | Data engineer | Plans Power BI deployment and architecture, including integration with Azure services and other data platforms.
 Publishes data assets which are utilized broadly across the organization. |
 | User support | Assists with the resolution of data discrepancies and escalated help desk support issues. |

 As mentioned previously, the scope of responsibilities for a COE can vary.
-Therefore, the roles found for COE member can vary, too.
+Therefore, the roles found for COE members can vary too.

 ## Structuring a COE

-The COE structure can vary among organizations.
+The selected COE structure can vary among organizations.
 The four most common ways you can structure the COE are: centralized, unified, federated, or decentralized.
-Additional variations exist, too.
+Additional variations exist too.

 > [!NOTE]
 > The following terms may differ to those defined for your organization, particularly the meaning of _federated_, which tends to have many different IT-related meanings.